Price : $43 / person

 • Stop 1: Rice Noodle Breakfast at Ta Kok Village: Rice Noodle Breakfast at Ta Kok Village: Your guide and driver will pick you up from your hotel and take you to Ta Kok village, where your morning begins with a taste of Kuy Teav, Cambodia’s beloved steamed rice noodles beautifully served on lotus leaves.
 We’ll enjoy breakfast at Lotus leaves noodle soup restaurant, a local favourite.
 Your guide will help order for you, explain the ingredients, and show you how locals eat it.

-• Stop 2: Local Market Exploration: Step into a vibrant local market to witness how Cambodians shop, prepare ingredients, and connect as a community.
-Your guide will lead you through the fresh produce section, introducing key herbs and vegetables used in Khmer cooking — and sharing stories along the way.
+• Stop 2: Local Market Exploration: After breakfast, we will walk around a local market to witness how Cambodians shop, prepare ingredients, and connect as a community.
+Your guide will lead you through the fresh produce section, introducing key herbs and vegetables used in Khmer cooking and sharing stories along the way.

 Important info that guests should know before the tour